-My research focuses on quantitative ecology and ecophysiology, and in particular on modelling the complex responses of plants to multiple environmental factors and predicting the phenological adaptation of trees to climate changes.
+My research focuses on forest ecology and ecophysiology, and in particular on modelling the responses of plants to multiple environmental factors and predicting the phenological adaptation of trees to climate changes.
 Investigations include long-lasting observations in permanent plots across wide geographical ranges, manipulated experiments in nature, assisted migration of ecotypes, and experimental designs under strictly-controlled environments.
 My actual projects are related to the dynamics of tree growth and reproduction at local to global scale and how the effects of climate change on forest productivity can be taken into account by the new strategies of forest management.
 I am considered a pioneer of the studies on wood formation in temperate and cold ecosystems and treeline ecotones.
 I have successfully realized several meta-analyses on the recurrent timings of tree growth across the Northern hemisphere.

 Associated to professional foresters: Ordine dei Dottori Agronomi e Forestali di Padova, Italy (id 520, since 2000), and Ordre des Ingénieurs Forestiers du Québec, Canada (id 2021-025, since 2021)